nadiamariduena/ecommerce2/README.md

 ##### NOW GO to the MODELS folder and create another user.js , this user.js is different and will serve to build the schemas

-- the SCHEMAS are the data structure for out collection
+- the SCHEMAS are the data structure for our collection

 ###### BUT BEFORE, check the DIFFERENCES of the exports